 Obtaining Identified Clinical Data for Research with Stanford IRB Protocol

-The process for obtaining Protected Health Information with a Stanford IRB has three steps.
+There are three steps to obtaining Protected Health Information with a Stanford IRB protocol:

 Talk to us